-The children will learn about where our fruit and vegetable come from.
+The children will learn about where our fruits and vegetables come from.
 They will look at the work of farmers and growers in our country, and look at the fruit and vegetables that come from all over the world.
 They will learn the reasons why we get different fruit and veg from around the world and also look at how it is transported to our country.
-The children will also plant their own potatoes.

 In this unit the children learn about the story of Easter and the Resurrection of Jesus from the dead.
 They will be introduced to the “Alleluia” as a special Easter song and the symbol of the Easter Candle.

 In this unit the children will explore the story of Pentecost and the transformation in their lives after receiving the gift of the Holy Spirit.